Kathleen Blackshear: Early life and education

 Kathleen Blackshear was born June 6, 1897, near the Texas Cotton Belt in a city called Navasota, Texas.
 She was the only child of Edward Duncan Blackshear and May (Terrell) Blackshear.
 She spent much of her youth on cotton plantations owned by members of both her mother's and father's families near the town of Navasota.
 Her childhood friendships with the children of African-American field workers strongly influenced her later career.

-Blackshear graduated from Navasota High School in 1914 and showed an aptitude in art at an early age.
+Blackshear graduated from Navasota High School in 1914 and showed an aptitude for art at an early age.
 After graduating high school, she attended Baylor University, graduating with a bachelor's degree in modern languages in 1917, after which she went to New York to study at the Art Students League.
 Her teachers at the ASL included Solon Borglum, George Bridgman, and Frank Vincent DuMond.
 She left New York in 1918 and spent the next six years traveling around Texas, California, and Europe and taking odd jobs, including hand-coloring films and designing film posters in Los Angeles.

 In 1924, Blackshear took up her art studies again, this time at the School of the Art Institute of Chicago (SAIC), where she studied with John Norton, Charles Fabens Kelley, William Owen, and art historian Helen Gardner who throughout her time at SAIC became a lifelong friend.
 She studied painting and graphic arts and later received her master's degree from SAIC in 1940.